CritFailMods/Icarus-Mods/README.md

 * Grown crop yields increased
 * Meat drop chance increased from 10% to 50%
 * NEW! - some animals have a rare chance to drop items beyond their typical resources!
-* NEW! - Horde Mode now rewards up to 150 Exotics per wave from the Condenser (up to 450 for all 3 waves)

 **FOOD BUFFS: (included in FHComplete and FHFoodBuffs)**
 * Buffs that were 600sec are now 900sec